Gugulethu-Nyoni/pylon/README.md

 **Purpose:** Catalog and fine grained control over all possible billable features in the system.

+You can create CRUD and NON CRUD features and then package these as pricicing packages.

 ### **Step 2: Create Pricing Packages (Product Tiers)**